RogerSec/MarkdownTemplates/ReportTemplate.md

     Affected systems and environments
     Risk assessment based on findings

-## 6. Mitigation Recomendations and Prioritizations
+## 6. Mitigation Recomendations & Prioritizations
     Recommendations for detection and prevention.
     Suggested security measures to protect against similar threats.